James R. O’Beirne

 (Inducted in 2008)

 General James R. O’Beirne had two great loves: his country and his University.
 At Fordham University’s 1853 commencement, O’Beirne, as valedictorian, celebrated his time at Rose Hill and exhorted his classmates to honor both their country and their alma mater.
-Later, during the Civil War, O’Beirne would betray Fordham’s pride of place when he brought coffee and Irish stew to captured former classmates who were serving in the Confederate Army.
+Later, during the Civil War, he showed the “good manners and camaraderie” he said he’d been taught at Fordham by bringing coffee and Irish stew to the enemy—a former classmate who was serving in the Confederate Army and had been taken prisoner.

-Like many Fordham students at the time, O’Beirne joined the 7th Regiment before joining the 37th New York Regiment, the famed “Irish Rifles,” to fight with the Army of the Potomac in the Peninsular Campaign, Major General George B. McClellan’s unsuccessful 1862 attempt to capture Richmond, Virginia, for the Union.
+Like many Fordham students at the time, O’Beirne joined the 7th Regiment before joining the 37th New York Regiment, the famed “Irish Rifles.”
+He fought with the Army of the Potomac in the Peninsular Campaign, Major General George B. McClellan’s unsuccessful 1862 attempt to capture Richmond, Virginia, for the Union.

 After the war, General O’Beirne was appointed deputy U.S. marshal and later register of wills in Washington, D.C.
 He was for many years a Washington correspondent of The New York Herald and editor of the Washington Gazette.
 In 1890, he left Washington to become U.S. commissioner of immigration at the Port of New York, which included administration of the historic Ellis Island Immigration Examination Station.
 His return to New York City allowed him to visit Rose Hill on many occasions, where he impressed Fordham students with his “manly beauty ... enhanced by a grandeur of soul.”